Varshi18/Sleepybois-DevHack5.0/README.md

 To run this Application, execute the detect3.py file on the compiler (install all the libraries mentioned in requirements.txt)

-The Application runs an AI chatbot and Object detection proccess at the same time, integrating it seamlessly for immersive experience
+The Application runs an AI chatbot and Object detection process at the same time, integrating it seamlessly for immersive experience.